apozinn/acordai/README.md

 }
 ```

-Call `simulateArrival()` anywhere to test your notification behavior instantly.
+Call `simulateArrival()` anywhere during development to instantly test notifications.

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are very welcome!
-Feel free to fork this repository and open pull requests with improvements.

-### Suggested areas:

-* UI/UX improvements
+You can help by improving:

+* UI / UX
-* Additional alarm customization (volume, vibration, etc.)
+* Alarm customization (volume, vibration patterns, sounds)
-* Better offline handling or fallback
+* Offline behavior & fallbacks
-* Localization (multilingual support)
+* Localization (multi-language support)
+* Performance & battery optimization

+Fork the repository and open a pull request 🚀

 ---

 ## 📄 License

-This project is licensed under the **GNU LESSER GENERAL PUBLIC LICENSE** — see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the **GNU Lesser General Public License (LGPL)**.
+See the [LICENSE](./LICENSE) file for more information.

 ---

 ## 🌍 Support & Feedback

-If you enjoy this project, please give it a ⭐ on GitHub!
+If you find Zegen useful, consider giving it a ⭐ on GitHub.
-Found a bug or have suggestions?
-Open an [issue](https://github.com/apozinn/acordai/issues).
+Found a bug or have a feature idea?
+Open an issue!

 ---

-**Acordai** — *Never miss your stop again.*
+**Zegen** — *Never miss your destination again.*